-The best kept secret in Romania, maybe in Europe, Timisoara’s cultural and architectural richness can be easily compared with those in Prague, Paris or Vienna, so I don’t think it will take too long before tourists actually burst inside.
+The best kept secret in Romania, maybe in Europe, Timisoara’s cultural and architectural richness can be easily compared with those of Prague, Paris or Vienna, so I don’t think it will take too long before tourists will actually burst inside.

-A city-break in Timisoara will surprise its visitors with its sophisticated society, its elegant appearance, its vibrant character and its world-class nightlife.
+A city-break in Timisoara will surprise its visitors with its sophisticated society, elegant appearance, vibrant character and world-class nightlife.

 The city’s cultural heritage doesn’t need any presentation, nor do its famous squares and the windy streets crossing the Old Town, but the lovely Christmas Market taking place here in the winter, the medieval festivals in the fall, the blooming trees’ fragrance shrouding Sibiu in the spring or the lovely summertime over this ancient settlement are some delightful experiences that need to be witnessed and relished by any traveler to Romania.